afiore/gexf.rb/README.md

 ## Unit tests

 Gexf.rb comes with a fairly decent RSpec test suite.
-The suite can be run from project directory issuing the following command:
+The suite can be run from the project directory by issuing the following command:

     bundle exec spec -f d spec